forkaduck/duckydd/README.md

 Sets the path where every log file is saved in.

-If the process is passed the -d flag (daemonize) then it will also write it's log messages to a file which is called out.log in the logpath directory.
+If the process is passed the -d flag (daemonize) then it will also write its log messages to a file which is called out.log in the logpath directory.

 Otherwise it will just use the directory for the keylog.